GitGuardian/ggshield/doc/dev/getting-started.md

 The `GITGUARDIAN_API_KEY` environment variable must be defined to run functional tests.
 It is also required when recording VCR.py cassettes or updating existing ones.

-If you want to run tests against another GitGuardian instance, define the `GITGUARDIAN_API_URL` environment variable.
+If you want to run tests against another GitGuardian instance, define the `GITGUARDIAN_INSTANCE` environment variable.

 The `TEST_KNOWN_SECRET` environment variable must also be defined to run functional tests.
 It must point to a single-match secret known on the dashboard linked to `GITGUARDIAN_API_KEY`.